 Porsche Macan review - performance and 0-60 time

-There are four Macan derivatives available and even the least of those, the turbocharged 2-litre, can be considered fairly brisk: at its slowest, the Macan is still a car capable of reaching 62mph in 6.7sec and going on to 139mph given a suitable stretch of autobahn.
+There are four Macan derivatives available and even the least of those, the turbocharged 2-litre, can be considered fairly brisk: at its slowest, the Macan is still a car capable of reaching 62mph in 6.2sec (with Sport Chrono) going on to 141mph given a suitable stretch of autobahn.

-The petrol Macan S is faster still, dispatching the 0-62mph sprint in 5.3sec and hitting 157mph flat out.
-But it’s the Turbo model that is by far the most impressive: a 4.3sec 0-62mph time with the Sport Chrono package is coupled with an equally as impressive 0-100mph time of 10.5sec, and a 167mph top speed – just a few decades ago you needed a 911 to reach such velocities.
+The petrol Macan S is faster still, dispatching the 0-62mph sprint in 4.6sec and hitting 161mph flat out.
+But it’s the GTS model that is the most impressive: a 4.3sec 0-62mph time with the Sport Chrono package is coupled with an equally as impressive 0-100mph time of 10.5sec, and a 169mph top speed – just a few decades ago you needed a 911 to reach such velocities.

-The Turbo is positively ballistic, though with the recent change to the 2.9-litre unit and muffled by petrol particulate filters, the engine no longer sounds quite as inspiring as it once did.
-As previously referenced, the Macan’s autobahn gearing means you really need to stick to Sport or Sport+ modes, keep it in the lowest few gears, and select ratios yourself for it to feel truly brisk – a conventional hot hatchback such as a VW Golf R will feel quicker with less effort.
+The GTS is properly brawny, and while it might lack the outright punch of a BMW X3 M or AMG GLC63 S, its pace doesn’t seem to overwhelm the chassis as it can in its rivals.
+As previously referenced, the Macan’s autobahn gearing means you really need to stick to Sport or Sport+ modes, keep it in the lowest few gears, and select ratios yourself for it to feel truly brisk – a conventional hot hatchback such as a VW Golf R or Cupra Leon will feel quicker with less effort.

 When you're not trying to reach mile-a-minute speeds though, all of the Macan power plants are suitably cultured and blessed with smooth, consistent responses.
 For a car capable of worrying Boxsters and Caymans (or those aforementioned hot hatches), the way the Macan can also fade into the background as a quiet and refined cruiser is both welcome and impressive.